himanshushrestha23/contact-book/README.md

 - Validating user input.
 - Organizing code into reusable functions.
 - Building menu-driven applications.
+- Reading and writing data using text files.
+- Using try/except to handle missing files.
+- Converting file data into dictionary data and vice versa.

 ## Future Improvements
-- Save contacts to a file so data persists after closing the program.
 - Store additional contact information such as email and address.
 - Add phone number format validation.
-- Make searches case-insensitive.
 - Improve the user interface.